-Ansel Elgort’s Boundless Self-Confidence Should Be An Inspiration To Us All
+Ansel Elgort’s Boundless Self-Confidence Should Be an Inspiration to Us All

 He’s not afraid to have unpopular opinions:

-[On his friends, The Chainsmokers, who he once opened for]: “It’s a prime example of how success makes everyone hate you if you’re not underground,” he says when asked about the perhaps inevitable pockets of backlash against The Chainsmokers.
+[On his friends, the Chainsmokers, who he once opened for]: “It’s a prime example of how success makes everyone hate you if you’re not underground,” he says when asked about the perhaps inevitable pockets of backlash against The Chainsmokers.
 “And I’ve also been there.
 It becomes a meme to hate somebody.
 But don’t be like, ‘They seem like they’re so bro-y.’
 They were never trying to fool anyone into thinking they weren’t bro-y.”

 He is confident in his creative vision, no matter the medium: